anhhon/miller-rabin/README.md

-# Advanced-Algorithm-Assignment
+# MILLER-RABIN ALGORITHM
-PRIMALITY TEST ALGORITHM
+Miller-Rabin is a primality test algorithm that was designed as a Randomized Algorithm, specificialy Monte Carlo class.